MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <li>  Select all fields (including column names) by clicking and dragging over all columns OR by clicking the utmost upper-left of the field section of the sheet.
 Aka above row 1 and to the left of column A.</li>
 <li> After selecting all fields hold down CTRL+G a "Go To" window popups > Select "Special" > Click "Blanks".
 This may take literal minutes to finish running.</li>

-<li>Once finished I scroll down until I see a highlight cell or chunk of cells, right click when hovered over a highlighted cell and choose "Delete" then choose "Entire row" (You may get a warning; hit OK) THis to will take actual minutes and you sheet may freeze, that's normal.</li>
+<li>Once finished scroll down until you see a highlighted cell or chunk of cells.
+Right click when hovered over one and choose "Delete" then choose "Entire row" (You may get a warning; hit OK).
+This to will take actual minutes and you sheet may freeze, that's normal.</li>
 <li>Sadly, you must run all of these steps twice:weary:.</li>
 </ol>
 </details>

-### Now that you data is clean and consistent, its time to add 2 new columns by combining columns using functions
+### Now that you data is clean and consistent, its time to add new columns by combining columns using functions
 <details>
 <summary>Adding Columns</summary>
 </details>